rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-19-the-junkyard-frugality.md

 Then I remembered Grandpa.
 I remembered that he would’ve gone to the junkyard.
 Still, I felt too delicate, and too superior, for that.
 Instead, I took the car to the dealership.
 I was submissive, fully accepting my fate: ready to be fleeced and willing to pay whatever it took to make the problem go away.

 I showed the man my problem.
 He went to consult with his parts guy.
-Then they came back to me and crushed my American brain one more time: “There’s nothing we can do.
+Then they came back to me and crushed my American optimism one more time: “There’s nothing we can do.
 That part is discontinued.
 When your car is this old, you need to start expecting that you’ll have to go to the junkyard to fix it.”

 That’s when I started to spiral.
 Was this it?
 Was this the moment I finally turned my back on frugality and bought a new car?
 I’d always imagined I’d give up the Saturn when something major happened, like when the transmission died.
 I didn’t think it would be over a small, discontinued part for the trunk lid.
 I was flirting with the idea of a new car.